wmde/Diff/README.md

 First and foremost are the objects to represent diffs.
 Diffs are represented by the Diff class, which is an aggregate for diff operations, think "add" and "remove", that all extend from DiffOp.
-Diff itself is a DiffOp, since the library supports recursion, and thus has the need to be able to represent nested diffs.
+Diff itself is a `DiffOp`, since the library supports recursion, and thus has the need to be able to represent nested diffs.

 The available DiffOps are:

-* DiffOpAdd - addition of a value (newValue)
+* `DiffOpAdd` - addition of a value (newValue)
-* DiffOpChange - modification of a value (oldValue, newValue)
+* `DiffOpChange` - modification of a value (oldValue, newValue)
-* DiffOpRemove - removal of a value (oldValue)
+* `DiffOpRemove` - removal of a value (oldValue)
-* Diff - a collection of diff operations
+* `Diff` - a collection of diff operations

-These can all be found in <code>includes/diffop</code>.
+These can all be found in [src/DiffOp].

-The Diff class can be set to be either associative or non-associative.
-In case of the later, only DiffOpAdd and DiffOpRemove are allowed in it.
+The `Diff` class can be set to be either associative or non-associative.
+In case of the later, only `DiffOpAdd` and `DiffOpRemove` are allowed in it.

 ### Differ